 and an example of nazi kultur.

-Dan Stone is Professor of Modern History at Royal Holloway, University of London, and has published widely on the Holocaust, genocide and twentieth century European history.
+Dan Stone is Professor of Modern History and Director of the Holocaust Research Institute at at Royal Holloway, University of London, and has published widely on the Holocaust, genocide and twentieth century European history.

-The Liberation of the Camps: The End of the Holocaust and its Aftermath by Dan Stone is now available from Yale University Press.
+The Liberation of the Camps: The End of the Holocaust and its Aftermath by Dan Stone is now available in paperback Yale University Press.